 Who created bureaucratic theory?

-Weber proposed that a business or team is at its most effective when it is structured hierarchically with clear rules and roles, which he encapsulated in five principles:
+Weber proposed that a business or team is at its most effective when it is structured hierarchically with clear rules and roles, which he summed up in five principles:

-•Impersonal: The resulting rules and regulations make a business structure impersonal – therefore, promotions ought not to be about emotional or personal ties, but rather should be based on performance.
+– Impersonal: The resulting rules and regulations make a business structure impersonal – therefore, promotions should be based on performance rather than emotional or personal ties.

-• High potential for inefficiency, which is then difficult to change
+– High potential for inefficiency, which can then be difficult to change

 Who created X&Y theory?

 McGregor’s theory works on the assumption that there are two different types of workers.
 Theory X workers were deemed to lack drive and ambition, requiring excessive amounts of direction from their managers.
 In comparison, Theory Y workers enjoy work, are naturally motivated, and look towards fulfilment in their roles.

 McGregor contended that managers leading Theory X workers have an authoritarian management style that leads to micromanagement.
 Managers in charge of Theory Y workers, on the other hand, tended to have a more participative management style which delivers stronger performance and results, and allows people to grow and develop.

 – Theory X management creates a structured, process-driven workplace